StormieVN/MonsterHunterPortable3rdHDRemake/README.md

 # Stormie's Monster Hunter Portable 3rd (MHP3rd) HD Remake Texture Pack
 This fork consists of my personal changes/additions to the original upscale project, while still keeping its spirit.
 The main purpose here is to try to revive the project by rallying some more people to help continuing and finishing it.
 Or at least do as much as we can.

 By default, most texture size will be around **1024x1024** max, while some others will be at a lower res (*vanilla is 64x64*).
 Upon testing, this is the resolution that I personally think is the best for both quality and performance reason.
 4K resolution won't be an option due to how PPSSPP handles .PNG files, causing lots of performance drops (though I might reconsider this in the future).
-Rectangular textures can have their width go up to **2048** however.
+Rectangular textures can have their width/height go up to **2048** however.

 *This change can always be excluded / reverted if you prefer to keep some of the higher-res textures.*